 - GET CREATIVE: Coordinate with staff/coworkers/volunteers to show visual support together in a creative way (ex: wear purple, dye hair purple, purple fake tattoos, purple nail polish, etc.).

 - STAY INFORMED: Sign up for YWCA Spokane eNews notifications at ywcaspokane.org.
 You will receive updates throughout October providing easy ways you can engage in person and online, and encourage others to do the same.

 WEEK WITHOUT VIOLENCE – A CALL OUT TO LOCAL BUSINESSES

-To align with this effort, the YWCA Spokane is looking for 5 substantial local businesses who want to become End The Silence campaign partners.
-Each partner will work with our Community Education and Outreach Coordinator, Nicole Nimens, to establish a specific visible goal/activity to engage in during one day or throughout the entire Week Without Violence campaign that will focus on increasing awareness about the End The Silence movement.
+To align with this effort, YWCA Spokane is looking for local businesses who want to become End The Silence campaign partners.
+Each partner will work with our Community Education and Outreach Coordinator, Nicole Nimens, to establish a specific visible goal/activity to engage in during the Week Without Violence campaign that will focus on increasing awareness around the End The Silence movement.